Monday, November 14, 2011

 Perhaps that was a long rant, perhaps disproportional to the topic.

-A choir is made up of individuals, but must have a common understanding and a common purpose.
+A choir is made up of individuals, but all must have a common understanding and a common purpose.
 When we choose to join a choir, we essentially agree to stop being individuals during those few hours of rehearsal and performance.
 And that means that we agree to adhere to the standards, customs, and rules that enable us to be a truly unified choir.
 (I've written about this subject at length on Quodlibet; check the "Chorister" and "Rehearsing" subject tags to the right.)
 Although if you're the sort of person who is reading the rantings of a confessed/obsessed chorister, then none of this information will be new to you.

 More of my essays on the life of a chorister, and more about choral rehearsals and choral music, may be found here: http://quodlibet-sarah.blogspot.com/search/label/Chorister